14th & 15th April 2026

 - How do you verify claims about data handling and model security?

-- Should regulators mandate AI vendor transparency, or can industry self-regulate?
+- Should regulators mandate AI vendor transparency, or should industry self regulate?

-- What’s one control you would never compromise on with an AI supplier?
+- What’s one control you’d never compromise on with an AI supplier?

 Roundtable Discussion 3: Cybersecurity Benchmarking

-Benchmarking maturity is essential, but many metrics are vanity figures that don’t drive better decisions.
-This discussion looks at how to measure what actually matters.
+Benchmarking maturity is essential, but many metrics are vanity.
+This session explores how to measure what matters.

 Moderation Questions: